erictracc/FlowMetriQ/README.md

 It allows users to:

-✔ Upload and manage event logs
-✔ Explore bottlenecks and performance issues
+✔ Upload and manage event logs in a specific structure ✔ Explore bottlenecks and performance issues
 ✔ Visualize timelines and statistical distributions
 ✔ Run simulations with activity duration interventions